 Join us in Reykjavik, Iceland where CHARGE will be hosted for the third time in September 2018.
 It will be one of the most memorable energy conferences of 2018.
 Iceland is exotic yet accessible with daily direct flights to three continents.
-You can find your flight today with WOW Air.

 The 3rd CHARGE Energy Branding conference will take place in Reykjavik, Iceland – in September 2018.
 The Harpa Conference hall has been booked for the 24th and 25th of September.
 Save the dates and make sure to make most of the trip to Iceland and arrive on Saturday 22nd of September.
 Use the weekend for some sightseeing in and around Reykjavik and some pre-event networking.

 Don’t miss the only global event that puts consumer perception on energy, sustainability and brand building in the energy space in crystal clear focus.
 Meet your peers and consumer-obsessed individuals in and around the utility sector.
 Listen to professionals from global energy brands, smaller challengers, energy startups, energy associations and global brands in other sectors and discuss the present and future challenges of the energy sector.